 You could also start at Pont Alexandre III, which is closer to the Eiffel Tower, and stroll until the perfect picnic spot is found.

 Just across from the François-Mitterand Library in the 13th sitting in the Seine are an array of péniches.
-Or, walk along the quays of the 7th close to the Pont Alexandre III.
-My favourite is the Rose Bonheur.
+Or, walk along the quays of the 7th close to Pont Alexandre III.
+My favourite is the Rosa Bonheur.

-12. Relax In The Shade In A Park
+12. Paris In The Summertime: Relax In A Shady Park

 Summer in Paris will definitely include some hot days.
 Head to Paris’s parks to relax.
 Sit by a fountain, under the shade of a tall tree or lay out a blanket and read.